ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

     …
 ```

-The font I have created here also uses `fonttools`, as it is generated programmatically rather than being edited in GUI font editor software.
+The process of creating this font from bitmap images also relies on `fonttools`, as the entire process is done programmatically rather than being edited in GUI font editor software.

 # Tracing pixel outlines

 To bring this font into the world of OpenType, we need to convert it from a bitmap font.
 Because enough time has passed since the introduction of vector typefaces (on personal computing devices and outside of the "publishing" world), the pixellated appearance of bitmap fonts is no longer a limitation but is now an _intentional_ design choice to evoke a retro, nostalgic appearance.
-As such, we want to perform a conversion so that the typeface remains blocky and pixellated even as it scales to larger sizes:
+As such, we want to perform the conversion so that the typeface remains blocky and pixellated even as it scales to larger sizes:

 <span class="emerald" style="font-size: 160px; line-height: 1em;">ABCD</span>

 Because this font was designed for a device with a tiny screen, <span class="emerald" style="font-size: 16px">the result also scales quite well down to _small_ sizes while remaining readable</span>.
 Being an OpenType vector font also allows rendering engines to synthesize an italic form which never originally existed.
-This italic form can take advantage of modern high-DPI displays.
+This italic form can take advantage of modern high-DPI displays and _isn't_ restricted to the same pixel grid as the original bitmap glyphs.

 Overall, this is far more than a bitmap font could have ever been, back in the day!